danipars/GavelHub/README.md

-# Senior Front End Dev Challenge
+# Senior Front End Dev Challenge | GAVEL

 Welcome Candidate and thank you for taking the time to complete the take-home challenge for our senior frontend engineer position